 “What is another strategy we can use to solve this problem?”
-I asked during a synchronous online session, and I waited for responses to show up in the chat box.
+I asked during a synchronous online session.
+I waited for responses to show up in the chat box.

 No one had their camera on.
 All microphones were on mute.
 No response yet.
 When I was teaching in person, I would spend that wait time scanning the room to see students’ facial expressions or reactions as they pondered how to answer the question.
 When I’m teaching via screen, those few seconds of silence can feel like an eternity.

 Although remote instruction has been challenging, it has offered new ways for teachers like me to engage students and build relationships online.
-The digital skills that teachers (and students) have developed over the past year can help us build and sustain communities—both online and offline—to improve K-12 education.
+The digital skills teachers (and students) have developed over the past year can help us build and sustain communities — both online and offline — to improve K-12 education.

 For example, social emotional check-ins with students are much easier to facilitate online than in-person.
 I often use Pear Deck’s SEL templates, such as “What’s filling your bucket today and what’s draining it?” and “Stress Check,” to assess how my students are doing.
-Students know that their responses are anonymous so they are more comfortable sharing their successes, and more importantly, their struggles.
-To help students recognize that they are not alone in their struggles, I share the responses and results with the whole class so students can see that their classmates share similar experiences.
+Students know their responses are anonymous so they are more comfortable sharing their successes and struggles.
+To help students recognize that they are not alone, I share the responses and results with the whole class so students can see their classmates share similar experiences.
 Through these online interactions, students become cognizant of their own feelings as well as those of their classmates.
 They learn to become more empathetic and supportive.

 Through remote instruction, I have also successfully engaged students who normally wouldn’t participate during in-person instruction using Pear Deck.
 While wait time in a remote learning environment may seem long to me, it enables my students to better focus their thoughts with fewer distractions than when they were in-person.
 In addition, they can participate anonymously on Pear Deck, without fear of sounding silly in front of their classmates (which explains why the chat feature is not a popular way for my students to participate).